great-expectations/great_expectations/docs/intro.rst

 	Great Expectations currently supports native execution of Expectations in three environments: pandas, SQL (through the SQLAlchemy core), and Spark.
 This approach follows the philosophy of "take the compute to the data."
 Future releases of Great Expectations will extend this functionality to other frameworks, such as dask and BigQuery.

-**Automated data profiling** :
+**Automated data profiling**

+	Writing pipeline test from scratch can be tedious and counterintuitive.
+Great Expectations jump starts the process by providing powerful tools for automated data profiling.
+This provides the double benefit of helping you explore data faster, and capturing knowledge for future documentation and testing.

 **DataContexts and DataSources**

 	...allow you to configure connections your data stores, using names you’re already familiar with: “the ml_training_results bucket in S3,” “the Users table in Redshift.”
 Great Expectations provides convenience libraries to introspect most common data stores (Ex: SQL databases, data directories and S3 buckets.)
-Wea are also working to integrate with pipeline execution frameworks (Ex: airflow, dbt, dagster, prefect.io).
+We are also working to integrate with pipeline execution frameworks (Ex: airflow, dbt, dagster, prefect.io).
 The Great Expectations framework lets you fetch, validate, profile, and document your data in a way that’s meaningful within your existing infrastructure and work environment.

 **Tooling for validation**